Human language and mind: Thinking and speaking

 Language and Genes

-- Williams syndrome: An island of preserved function?
+- Williams syndrome: A preserved language function?

 Disorders of language and other cognitive functions: SLI and Dyslexia